 Rise art is an online gallery for contemporary art: paintings, drawings, prints, photos, and sculptures.
 They encourage collectors and buyers and even have a funny test to learn your art personality and they will offer you art for sale based on the results.
 Rise art was widely featured in the press.

 Commission: 40% + 3% payment charge + VAT for sellers from UK.

 Sable and Ox is a gallery about style and unusual designs.
-They accept furniture, sculpture, jewelry, tableware, photos, paintings, illustration, ceramics, glass, textile, musical instrument and commissions.
+They accept furniture, sculpture, jewelry, tableware, photos, paintings, illustration, ceramics, glass, textile, musical instruments, and commissions.

 Commission fee: individual.